Guidelines on Creating or Editing Your Staff Directory Profile

 If you prefer to enter your publications list manually, you can do so.

-For guidelines on what method of referencing should be used, follow the School of Humanities Referencing Guide.
 If you have more than 20 publications to include, it is recommended you include only some of the more relevant/important citations, and attach a full list in Word format (or similar) to your Directory documents.

 Please note: full text copies of your published articles may only be submitted to the page or Directory documents, if this does not constitute as copyright violation.
 For advice on whether or not full text of your publications can be made available please contact Adelaide Research & Scholarship (email@example.com).